NixOS/nix.dev/source/recipes/best-practices.md

 There are a number of problems with that approach:

-- Static analysis can't reason about the code, because it would have to actually evaluate this file to see which variables are in scope.
+- Static analysis can't reason about the code, because it would have to actually evaluate this file to see which names are in scope.
-- As soon as there are two `with` used, it's not clear anymore where the variables are coming from.
+- When more than one `with` used, it's not clear anymore where the names are coming from.
 - Scoping rules for `with` are not intuitive, see this [Nix issue for details](https://github.com/NixOS/nix/issues/490).

 :::{tip}